Fix and Flip Hard Money Loans

 What are the benefits of a hard money fix and flip loan?

 For a fix and flip loan, the loan amount is calculated by looking at the value of the property in its current condition, as well as the intended renovations and estimated after repair value (ARV).
 A hard money loan is an attractive option for real estate investors because the loan is based primarily on the property and the deal itself; there is no minimum credit score required.
 With a conventional 203K loan, a minimum credit score of 640 is required and a minimum of $35,000 in repairs must be completed.
 With a hard money loan, there typically isn’t a minimum amount of renovations required.
-Additionally, investors using a hard money fix and flip loan can use any licensed contractor they want – not only one pre-approved by the lender.
-Plus, perhaps most importantly, a lender like ABL can close in days (2 is our record!).
+Additionally, investors using house flip financing can use any licensed contractor they want – not only one pre-approved by the lender.
+Plus, perhaps most importantly, fix and flip lenders like ABL can close in days (2 is our record!).
 Conventional mortgages take at least 60 days to close.
 In the real estate investing world where investors are working with distressed properties, you need a lender that can fund a deal in days – not months.

-How can you get a hard money loan?
+How can you get a hard money loans for flipping real estate?